How to Configure a Dataset in Data Studio

 In the Query Parameter field, paste everything after the

-from the request URL. - Go to the Payload tab in Dev Tools and copy two key parameters.
+?from the request URL.- Go to the Payload tab in Dev Tools and copy two key parameters.
 Paste them into the condition fields in Data Studio to target this specific request.

 - You have an option to select which part of the response body you want as your injection point.
 You can click on different areas within the response body and the current injection point will change in the top header to let you know where you are injecting.
 This is mainly if your data is more nested and you want to be in a specific area rather than the whole response.